zayne-labs/call-api/README.md

 fetch("url?param1=value1&param2=to%20encode");
 ```

-## ✔️ `Content-Type` generation based on `body` content
+## ✔️ Content-Type Generation

+`CallApi` takes care of setting the `Content-Type` for you based on the body content.
+Here's how it works:

-`CallApi` sets `Content-Type` automatically depending on your `body` data.
-Supported data types for this automatic setting include:
+**Automatic Content-Type Setting**: `CallApi` sets the `Content-Type` automatically depending on your body data.
+Data types eligible for this automatic setting include:

 - Object
 - Query Strings
 - FormData

-If you pass in an `object`, callApi will set `Content-Type` to `application/json`.
-It will also `JSON.stringify` your body so you don't have to do it yourself.
+**Object/JSON Handling**: If you pass in an object, `CallApi` will set `Content-Type` to `application/json`.
+It will also `JSON.stringify` your body, so you don't have to do it yourself.

 ```js
 callApi.post("some-url", {